joecupano/radiodash/README.md

 This is the most complex container when it comes to functionality required give it includes as tuner display window.
 Much of the code developed came from review of a number of calculator web apps since they had the closest functionality for screen updating.

-and worthy of havign its own section describing it.

-e most complex layout coding is with the Tuner-container since the numeric pad is you will see comments referencing code relative to each section.

-Tuner-container is probably the most complex

 ### Dashboard Functionality (JS)